 Learned (And Fought!)
 For My Maternity Rights

-Looking back on my first trimester, one of my prominent reflections is wishing I had delved into understanding my work rights and maternity leave policies much earlier.
+Looking back on my first trimester, one of my prominent reflections is wishing I had done more due diligence into understanding my work rights and maternity leave policies much earlier.

-Navigating the complexities of maternity leave, job security, and benefits while pregnant can be overwhelming.
+Navigating the complexities of maternity leave, job security, and benefits while pregnant can be overwhelming and very few employers take the time to actually explain them clearly.

 I underestimated how essential this knowledge was for planning both financially and mentally for my baby’s arrival.